Skip to content

 Exploring Design for Society (20 credit points)

-• This module gives you the opportunity to explore and research a subject of your personal interest (based on course themes).
+• This module gives you the opportunity to explore and research a subject of your interest, shaping your design ideas and set a clear plan for your work throughout the year.

 In your third year, you'll have the opportunity to take a year-long, full-time placement.
 This year in industry will offer you hands-on experience, adding invaluable knowledge and skills to your CV.
 Many students return to their placement company after graduation, having developed a useful network of contacts within the industry.